 This is a fundraiser for The Cut, on Zoom, as the building remains closed due to Covid-19.
 We would be hugely grateful for a donation.

-Each ticket represents a Zoom login, let us know how many you want and we will email the link on Wednesday 15 July at 3pm.
+Each ticket represents a Zoom login, let us know how many you want and we will email the link when we recieve your booking.

 One Two Three Four combines the intriguing minutiae of the day-to-day lives of the fab four with broader questions about their effect – complicated and fascinating – on the world around them.
 It also tells the bizarre and often unfortunate tales of the disparate and colourful people within their orbit, among them Fred Lennon, the Maharishi, Aunt Mimi, the con artist Magic Alex, Phil Spector and their failed nemesis, Det Sgt Norman Pilcher.

 From the bestselling author of Ma’am Darling comes a kaleidoscopic mixture of history, etymology, diaries, autobiography, fan letters, essays, parallel lives, party lists, charts, interviews, announcements and stories.
 One Two Three Four joyfully echoes the frenetic hurly-burly of an era.

 Dean Parkin is a writer, poet and performer (and long-time Beatles fan) who has interviewed many writers and poets at Festivals and for podcasts and publications.